alextanhongpin/ideas/principles.md

 ## Mob Review

+## What's more important than deploying is knowing how to destroy it

+It's easy to push stuff to production, bringing them down without breaking other dependencies is hard.
+Always plan on how to bring down the things you want to deploy.

 Done working on a feature and ready for production?
 Don't go there straight away.
 Take 30 minutes of your team's time, and start battle-testing your system.
 Try all weird inputs, try to break your system.
 Once you are confident, release it.